Coding Practice for Python Projects

 - In the project structure, the directory

-stores all the source files but no scripts for debugging.
-Create new scripts in thescripts
+project_nameorsrcstores all the source files but no scripts for debugging.
+Create new scripts in thescriptsdirectory to call functions and classes inproject_nameorsrc. - Use

-to allow user-level parameter modification from bash scripts.
-Also, change the parameter in the parseArg
+Use parseArg to allow user-level parameter modification from bash scripts.
+Also, change the parameter in the parseArg function.

 Reference Structure for Python Projects